Spaced RepetitionMemoryAudiobooksLearning Science

 Let's say you're listening to James Clear's "Atomic Habits."
 Traditional approach: listen once, maybe take some notes, forget most of it within a month.

-Day 1: Summit identifies the key insight: "You don't rise to the level of your goals, you fall to the level of your systems."
+Day 1: Just Summit identifies a key insight: "You don't rise to the level of your goals, you fall to the level of your systems."

-Day 2: Summit reminds you of this concept with a 15-second summary, asking you to recall the context.
+Day 2: Just Summit reminds you of this concept with a short summary, asking you to recall the context.

 Day 5: Another review, but now you're connecting it to your own habit-building attempts.